No. 18 Clemson visits Oquendo and SMU

 Dallas; Saturday, 4 p.m.
 EST

-BOTTOM LINE: SMU hosts No. 18 Clemson after Kario Oquendo scored 25 points in SMU’s 97-73 victory over the Notre Dame Fighting Irish.
+BOTTOM LINE: SMU hosts No. 18 Clemson after Kario Oquendo scored 25 points in SMU’s 97-73 win over the Notre Dame Fighting Irish.

-The Mustangs have gone 11-4 at home.
-SMU scores 82.7 points and has outscored opponents by 11.3 points per game.
+The Mustangs have gone 11-4 in home games.
+SMU is fourth in the ACC with 25.1 defensive rebounds per game led by Matt Cross averaging 5.7.

-The Tigers are 13-2 against ACC opponents.
-Clemson ranks fourth in the ACC with 9.7 offensive rebounds per game led by Ian Schieffelin averaging 2.9.
+The Tigers are 13-2 in conference play.
+Clemson ranks seventh in the ACC with 23.2 defensive rebounds per game led by Ian Schieffelin averaging 6.7.

-The Mustangs and Tigers square off Saturday for the first time in conference play this season.
+The Mustangs and Tigers match up Saturday for the first time in ACC play this season.

 TOP PERFORMERS: Kevin Miller is averaging 13.4 points, 5.7 assists and 1.6 steals for the Mustangs.
-Matt Cross is averaging 13.6 points over the last 10 games.
+Cross is averaging 13.6 points and 8.2 rebounds over the past 10 games.

 LAST 10 GAMES: Mustangs: 8-2, averaging 79.5 points, 34.3 rebounds, 16.8 assists, 7.3 steals and 3.4 blocks per game while shooting 49.5% from the field.
 Their opponents have averaged 69.5 points per game.